Enroll in the ALS Care Locator

 A JourneyMate Support Program™ Insurance & Access Specialist will be ready to help patients

-If eligible, the commercially insured patient will be enrolled in the Out-of-Pocket Assistance Program.c (see footnote)
+If eligible, the commercially insured, patient will be contacted for enrollment in the Out-of-Pocket Assistance Program.b (see footnote)

-Help investigate a patient's health insurance coverage and health plan benefits, as well as available RADICAVA® financial support options
+Help investigate a patient’s health insurance coverage and health plan benefits, as well as the RADICAVA ORS® financial support options which may be available to patients if they meet all eligibility criteria

-Help patients understand how to access their prescribed medication, whether it's:
+Help patients understand how to access RADICAVA ORS®

-Be available throughout the patient's treatment journey to help answer insurance- and access-related questions
+They are also available throughout the patient’s treatment journey to help answer insurance and access-related questions

 For questions about the resources available for your patients and your practice, call an Insurance & Access Specialist at 1-844-772-4548.
 You can also fax: 1-888-782-6157.